(January 2014 – Present)

 Provide monthly guest blogging for Timstar: Topical issues affecting Science teachers.
 Blog can be read here.

-I hosted #ASEChat on Monday 19th September.
-The topic was “Time-Saving Tips for Teachers” and that was great fun.
+I guest host #ASEChat on Twitter.
+The last topic was “Time-Saving Tips for Teachers” and that was great fun.

 (Sept 2007 – Dec 2013)